 From the Field

-Tornadoes, with their powerful winds and potential for devastation, can strike anywhere.
-To safeguard the well-being of yourself and your family, it’s vital to stay informed and prepared.
-Discover important tornado facts and steps for tornado safety and preparedness to ensure the security of your loved ones during times of crisis.
+Given their powerful winds and potential for devastation, tornadoes can strike anywhere.
+It’s crucial to stay informed and prepared to safeguard the well-being of yourself and your family.
+Discover important tornado facts and learn steps for tornado safety and preparedness to ensure the security of your loved ones during times of crisis.
+Find out how World Vision is responding to the emergencies and how you can help support communities affected by tornadoes.

 Tornadoes: Facts, FAQs, and how to help